serebrov/dynamo_objects/README.rst

       def __init__(self):
           super(StoreMemoryTable, self).__init__(StoreTable())

-Here we define a `StoreMemoryTable` class for in-memory table which wraps the `StoreTable` (a regular table definition).
+Here we define a :code:`StoreMemoryTable` class for in-memory table which wraps the :code:`StoreTable` (a regular table definition).
 Now we can do this: